cran-task-views/Epidemiology/Epidemiology.md

 ## Inclusion criteria

-Packages included in this task view were identified through recommendations of IDE experts as well as an automated CRAN search using `pkgsearch::pkg_search()`, with the keywords: *epidemiology*, *epidemic*, *epi*, *outbreak* and *transmission*.
+Packages included in this task view were identified through recommendations of expert epidemiologists as well as an automated CRAN search using `pkgsearch::pkg_search()` with the keywords: *epidemiology*, *epidemic*, *epi*, *outbreak* and *transmission*.
 The list was manually curated for the final selection to satisfy the conditions described in the previous paragraph.

 Packages are deemed in scope if they provide tools, or data, explicitly targeted at reporting, modelling, or forecasting infectious diseases.